bluezephyr/interpreter/README.md

 building it locally.
 The CMakeLists.txt for the test cases support both alternatives.

 To build the unit tests, set `COMPILE_TESTS=ON` when calling CMake.
+This is default ON.

 ### Pre-Installed CppUTest